jctk/drivers-docs-jctk/src/content/docs/auxiliaries/generic/rtklib-precise-positioning/rtklib-precise-positioning.md

 ---
-title: Pegasus PPBM
+title: RTKLIB Precise Positioning
 categories: ["auxiliaries"]
-description: Pegasus PPBM
+description: RTKLIB Precise Positioning
-thumbnail: ./pegasus_ppbm.webp
+thumbnail: ./rtklib-precise-positioning.webp
 ---

 > [!NOTE]
 > There is no available documentation for this driver.
 Please help us document this driver by submitting a [Pull Request](https://github.com/indilib/drivers-docs).